Hananmajali/Notification/README.md

 | [options.onClick] | function | | An optional onclick event handler |
 | [callback] | ShowNotificationCallback | | Called after the show is handled. |

 --------------------------------------------------------------------------------------------------------------------------------------------------------------

+# Acknowledgments:

+> you don’t allow apps to send you push notifications unless they really matter to you.
+  > Hanan Majali
+ - and your response its really important to us.